-E-Government platforms are growing in popularity globally and with good reason – when implemented, these platforms help improve transparency, allows data exchange, supports data-driven decisions, and leads to cost reduction.
+E-Government platforms are growing in popularity globally and with good reason – when implemented, these platforms help improve transparency, allow data exchange, support data-driven decisions, and lead to cost reduction.
 In Moldova, the government’s digital transformation agenda and strategy to modernize public services are overseen by the e-Government Center Moldova.
 This public institution has introduced MConnect – a cloud based interoperability platform powered by WSO2’s Integration capabilities.

 “MConnect is the technical solution for the whole framework we do around data exchange in government,” says Artur Reaboi, enterprise architect at E-Government Center Moldova.
 Artur believes that there are two benefits to data exchange in government – it lowers the number of requests for documents from various government organizations and enables real-time access to data, thereby improving the efficiency of services.
 From the time that E-Government Center Moldova was initially set up in 2010, Moldova’s government had data-rich registries and the institution’s aim is to use MConnect to link these registries.
 This process is done via a centralized hub where E-Government Center Moldova is the sole organization responsible for this process, thereby ensuring operations run as smoothly as possible.